shrouk-mostafa/nopcommerce-Automation-Test/README.md

 You can also run specific Cucumber scenarios directly from the IDE using the CucumberTestRunner class or by specifying tags: mvn test -Dcucumber.options="--tags @YourTag"

-### Reporting
+## Reporting
 The framework is configured to generate Cucumber reports.
-After running the tests, the reports will be available in the target/cucumber-reports directory.
+After running the tests, the reports will be available in the target/cucumber-html-reports directory.

-To view the report, open the cucumber-html-reports file located in the target/cucumber-reports directory in your web browser.
+To view the report, open the overview-features.html file located in the target/cucumber-html-reports directory in your web browser.

-### Contributing
+## Contributing
 Contributions are welcome!
 Please follow the standard Git workflow:

 Fork the repository.